 Back to Northtown.
 Since the overhead view of the area was designed with the circular object, we can conclude that it was probably excised relatively late in development.
 The detail in Northtown's overhead view is more consistent with the beginning of the game than what ended up being the Ice Country above.
 Let's take a look at Northtown itself:

 We're presented with nine houses, two of which we can not enter.
 These either had a purpose in the original concept or were added for scenery in the final game.
-It's worth nothing that every house here has a shadow at the top, but only the red house near the flowers has the correct detail.
 For what's supposed to be the main city of the evil

 The overhead view of Northtown has sixteen houses.
 I'm having a great deal of trouble matching the overhead concept and the active concept.
 It appears that there is a long road from Northtown itself to the Northtown ruins, (longer than its counterpart in Pandora, which is well represented on the world map), but this doesn't actually exist in the final game.
 It's worth nothing that in contrast to what we've found so far, Southtown's overhead layout is very close to its active layout, barring details in the elevation and sprites in the active view.
 Southtown uses the same tiles as Northtown, and hardly has any content.